Where To Find Winter Sun

 Climbing Table Mountain provides scintillating views of the city and the coast, and Robben Island is a must for those eager to learn about the country’s chequered past.
 The waterfront is picturesque and there’s an array of restaurants offering lunch with a view.
 The Garden Route is a road trip like no other, and it’s ideally suited to wine lovers.

 One of the best ways to get around in Australia is to hire a car and follow a self-drive itinerary.
 The East Coast draws crowds from all corners, offering a never-ending series of incredible beaches, archipelagos and quaint seaside towns and villages.
-For those who enjoy sailing or snorkelling, the Whitsunday Islands are a must.
+For those who enjoy sailing or snorkelling, sailing the Whitsundays is a must.
 Located just off the mainland, with easy access from Airlie Beach, this is the place to be to discover secluded coves, white sand beaches and tiny land masses that look like something generated by movie animators.

 Another essential road trip for those eager to tick off an Antipodean bucket list is the Great Ocean Road.
 The jewel in Victoria’s crown, this winding track provides staggering views of the dramatic, rugged coastline.
 The highlight for most is the Twelve Apostles, a series of stone stacks that rise from the ocean with inimitable majesty.
 Starting the trip in Melbourne is a wonderful idea for those keen to combine sightseeing and cosmopolitan living with outdoor pursuits and balmy beach days.
 Melbourne is a bustling, cool city, which offers everything from artisan markets and giant designer malls to seafront amusement parks and skyscrapers that afford stunning skyline views.